bascrezee/trend_framework/README.md

  if rpackages.isinstalled('trend'):
     print("Succesfully installed the 'trend' R package from CRAN")
  else:
     print("Warning: installation of the 'trend' R package was not succesfull")
  ```
 ## Clone this repository
 Navigate to the directory where you want the software to be installed and clone this repository.
 The Jupyter notebook is started with the command `jupyter-notebook`.

 # ECV evaluator guidance [in construction]
+The aim of this framework to (1) analyze the dataset on the presence of potential breakpoints and (2) to calculate the length of the timeseries that is needed to detect a trend larger than a certain magnitude (which can be taken to be the GCOS stability).
+The framework is in development, therefore, don't hesitate to provide feedback, contribute to the code, or to the documentation by opening an issue.

+## Download test data for your ECV from the CDS
+Use the script 'cds_toolbox_script.py' as an example script for downloading data from the Climate Data Store (CDS).
+It can be copy-pasted into the Toolbox and adapted towards your own needs.

+## Copy the notebook

 ## Product homogeneity
 Run breakpoint tests on the values and the variance of the data product.
 Is the data marked as suspect?
 Are the outcomes in agreement with what you would expect as an expert?
 Are the findings consistent with the information that is provided by the dataprovider or any other studies that looked into the homogeneity of the product?